itzg/docker-mc-backup/README.md

 `TAR_COMPRESS_METHOD` is the compression method used by tar.
 Valid value: bzip2 gzip lzip lzma lzop xz zstd

 `TAR_COMPRESS_PARAMETERS` sets the parameters for compression.
-None are fine.
+Leaving this blank is fine.

 #### `rsync`